CorinYeatsCGPS/sanitise-fasta/README.md

 ones, writing the output to STDOUT.

 ```
-./sanitiser -mode decode -input input.txt -mapping mapping.txt > output.txt
+./sanitiser -mode decode -input input.txt > output.txt
 ```

-If no input file is specified, the program will read from STDIN:
+To read from STDIN, use '-' as the input file:

 ```
-cat input.txt | ./sanitiser -mode decode -mapping mapping.txt > output.txt
+cat input.txt | ./sanitiser -mode decode -input - > output.txt
 ```

 ## Options

 - `-mode`: Specifies the operation mode.
-Can be either "encode" or "decode".
-Default is "encode".
+Must be either "encode" or "decode".
 - `-input`: Specifies the input file path.
+Use '-' to read from STDIN.
 If not provided, the program reads from STDIN.
 - `-mapping`: Specifies the mapping file path.
-Default is "mapping.txt".
+If not provided, uses a default location.
-- `-trim`: (Encode mode only) Specifies the number of characters to keep from the SHA1 checksum.
-If provided, the checksum will be trimmed to this length.
-Default is to use the full checksum.
+- `-trim`: (Encode mode only) Specifies the number of characters to keep from the SHA1 checksum (max 40).
+Default is 40.

 ## Example Usage